Killing of Ramapiram Kannickaisparry: Nadasan's appeal and acquittal

 The Court of Appeal determined that the gold items found inside Nadasan's van might not belong to Ramapiram, since they were common gold items and they could have been lost by other people, and Nadasan used the van to fetch wedding guests on several occasions.
 The Court of Appeal also agreed that it was a coincidence that the van broke down on the day of the murder, and it was not surprising at all given the van was about twenty years old and it was not in a good condition.
-The six hours from the time she was last seen alive until the time she was discovered dead was considered long enough to allow the possibility of someone else murdering Ramapiram.
+The six hours from the time when Ramapiram was last seen alive until the time she was discovered dead was considered long enough to allow the possibility of someone else being responsible for murdering Ramapiram.
 The three judges also criticized the prosecution for their weak case, as well as the trial judge Lai Kew Chai for his weak judgement and lack of precise consideration in reaching the verdict.

 As such, the Court of Appeal unanimously found Nadasan not guilty of murder, and they granted him an acquittal.
 This led to Nadasan's death sentence revoked and his conviction overturned, and hence, Nadasan was released from Changi Prison on the same date his appeal was allowed.

 The appeal ruling was widely reported in the media, because it was extremely rare in Singapore for the Court of Appeal, the highest court of the nation, to acquit convicted killers of murder and dismissing their death sentences.
 According to Nadasan's lawyer Subhas Anandan, his client cried openly in court and shed tears of relief and happiness when the Court of Appeal allowed his appeal.

 It was also reported that Ramapiram's husband was extremely shocked at the Court of Appeal's decision to acquit Nadasan, because he kept considering Nadasan guilty of his wife's killing, and even at the very least, expected Nadasan to be sentenced to life imprisonment if he was guilty of manslaughter.
 However, he expressed he would move on with his life and continue raising his two sons, then aged 12 and 23 respectively.
 After receiving news about Nadasan's appeal while in India, Ramapiram's mother, who also had six more children in addition to Ramapiram, was stunned about the ruling but stated she hoped to know the truth and who really killed her daughter, whose death she and the rest of the family kept secret from Ramapiram's father, who had a chronic heart condition.

+Aside from this, the Court of Appeal also stated that there was a need for measures to safeguard the statistic evidence during court proceedings.